-- Playing for hours on end and getting defensive, irritable, physically or verbally abusive when attempting to stop them
+- Playing for hours on end and getting defensive, irritable, and physically or verbally abusive when attempting to stop them

-- Appearing preoccupied, lonely or difficult to motivate
+- Appearing preoccupied, lonely, or difficult to motivate

 - Neglecting other meaningful activities such as family time, school work, friendships, outdoor activities

-- Disrupted sleeping, eating and hygiene patterns
+- Disrupted sleeping, eating, and hygiene patterns

 The good thing is, there are several interventions that you can put into place.
 One of the most important observations you can make as a parent is seeing the type of reaction certain games elicit in your child.
 Are they irritable, agitated, anxious, aggressive?
 Or are they enjoying a game of skill, creativity, and networking?

 Either way, here are some strategies you might want to implement if you are concerned that your child is gaming too much…

 Work together on setting clear parameters on screen time.
 Children are more likely to follow a boundary if they were included in that decision-making process.